 I’m confident many of you would have seen Alan Shearer’s documentary ‘Football, Dementia and Me’ on the BBC over the weekend.
 Dementia is seemingly rife in ex-retired footballers, so much so that studies are being conducted into the possible link between heading the football and later life dementia.
 Alan Shearer, who over the course of his career remains the Premier League’s all-time top scorer, with 46 of those goals coming from headers, took part in one such study as part of his program.

-Alan also visited families of other ex-footballers who had been effected by dementia, including Manchester United and World Cup Legend Nobby Styles who is currently in the advanced stages of dementia.
+Alan also visited families of other ex-footballers who had been affected by dementia, including Manchester United and World Cup Legend Nobby Styles who is currently in the advanced stages of dementia.
 The program very well orchestrated not just the effect that dementia has on the person, but the impact it can have on those closet to them.

 After watching the devastating impact dementia can have on your loved ones the program may have triggered the thought – What would happen if I were to lose capacity, and what you could do to prepare for such possibility?